-Tata Motors has signed a contract to supply 3192 units of the Tata Safari Storme 4×4 SUV to the Indian Armed Forces, under a new category of vehicles — GS800 (General Service 800).
-The Indian Ministry of Defence (MOD) had floated an RFP for vehicles with three basic criteria — minimum payload capacity of 800 kgs, hard roofs and air conditioning.
+Tata Motors has signed a contract to supply 3,192 units of the Tata Safari Storme 4×4 SUV to the Indian Armed Forces, under a new category of vehicles — GS800 (General Service 800).
+The Indian Ministry of Defence (MOD) had floated an RFP for vehicles with three basic criteria — minimum payload capacity of 800 kg, hard roofs and air conditioning.

 Tata Motors has been associated with the country’s off-road defence and security forces since 1958 and has supplied over 1,50,000 vehicles to the Indian Military and Paramilitary forces, so far.
-The company also exports its range of specialized defence vehicles to the SAARC, ASEAN and African regions.
-Tata Motors has also established itself as a supplier of specialist vehicles for UN peacekeeping missions.
-With the portfolio in multi-axle range like 12×12, 8×8 & 6×6, the company claims to have started supplying to leading Missile OEMs across the world as well.
+The company also exports its range of specialized defence vehicles to the SAARC, ASEAN and African regions, and also for UN peacekeeping missions.
+With the portfolio in multi-axle range like 12×12, 8×8 and 6×6, the company claims to have started supplying to leading Missile OEMs across the world as well.